Party (Beyoncé song): Composition and lyrical interpretation

 "Party" is a mid-paced R&B song that exhibits elements of funk and soul music.
 It is written in the key of B♭ major and set in common time with the sequence of Cm7–Dm7–F7(sus)–G9(sus)–Cm7–Dm7.
-According to David Amidon of PopMatters, the song's music "is largely reminiscent of late 1980s diva histrionics"; it is built on scooping and gliding multi-tracked 1990 girl-ground harmonies, midtempo bounces, a 808-retro beat and a 1980s-style smooth hip hop groove.
+According to David Amidon of PopMatters, the song's music "is largely reminiscent of late 1980s diva histrionics"; it is built on scooping and gliding multi-tracked 1990 girl-group harmonies, midtempo bounces, a 808-retro beat and a 1980s-style smooth hip hop groove.
 The instrumentation of "Party" consists of slow-bouncing synthesizers, bubbly keyboard tones, and a drum machine.

 Gil Kaufman of MTV News commented that the synthesizers and drum machine used in "Party" create a groove reminiscent of "a New Jack Swing seduction."
 Jon Caramainca of The New York Times wrote that the production of "Party" recalls the early work of New Edition.
 James Reed of The Boston Globe commented that its music arrangement sounds like a parody by The Lonely Island or Flight of the Conchords.
 Roberts Randall of the Los Angeles Times found that "Party" sounds like a half-speed remix of a Human League song, and Kevin O'Donnell of Spin magazine found the song to be reminiscent of Prince in his 1980s prime.
 Priya Elan of NME commented that "Party" is the first indication that 4 was influenced by the likes of Teena Marie.